Project Preconception Care

 The “Gabby” System

-The “Gabby” System, developed by researchers at Boston University Medical Center in partnership with the Relational Agents Group from Northeastern University, is designed to help young black and African American women improve their preconception health status and thus improve their chances of having a healthy pregnancy and birth outcome in the future.
+The “Gabby” System, developed by researchers at Boston University Medical Center in partnership with the Relational Agents Group from Northeastern University, is a web-based program designed to help young black and African American women improve their preconception health status and thus improve their chances of having a healthy pregnancy and birth outcome in the future.

 This is important because black and African American women are twice as likely as white women to have babies born prematurely, at low birth weight, or with birth defects.
 This health disparity is worrisome because these babies start their lives with a higher risk for health and developmental problems as they grow up.